History of Ghana: Early manifestations of nationalism in Ghana

 Agitation for more adequate representation continued.
 Newspapers owned and managed by Africans played a major part in provoking this discontent—six were being published in the 1930s.
 As a result of the call for broader representation, two more unofficial African members were added to the Executive Council in 1943.
 Changes in the Legislative Council, however, had to await a different political climate in London, which came about only with the postwar election of a British Labour Party government.

-The new Gold Coast constitution of March 29, 1946 (also known as the Burns constitution after the governor of the time, Sir Alan Cuthbert Maxwell Burns) was a bold document.
+The new Gold Coast constitution of 29 March 1946, was a bold document.
 For the first time, the concept of an official majority was abandoned.
 The Legislative Council was now composed of six ex-officio members, six nominated members, and eighteen elected members, however the Legislative Council continued to have purely advisory powers – all executive power remained with the governor.
 The 1946 constitution also admitted representatives from Ashanti into the council for the first time.
 Even with a Labour Party government in power, however, the British continued to view the colonies as a source of raw materials that were needed to strengthen their crippled economy.
 Change that would place real power in African hands was not a priority among British leaders until after rioting and looting in Accra and other towns and cities in early 1948 over issues of pensions for ex-servicemen, the dominant role of settler-colonists in the economy, the shortage of housing, and other economic and political grievances.

 With elected members in a decisive majority, Ghana had reached a level of political maturity unequalled anywhere in colonial Africa.
 The constitution did not, however, grant full self-government.
 Executive power remained in the hands of the governor, to whom the Legislative Council was responsible.
 Hence, the constitution, although greeted with enthusiasm as a significant milestone, soon encountered trouble.
 World War II had just ended, and many Gold Coast veterans who had served in British overseas expeditions returned to a country beset with shortages, inflation, unemployment, and black-market practices.
 There veterans, along with discontented urban elements, formed a nucleus of malcontents ripe for disruptive action.
 They were now joined by farmers, who resented drastic governmental measures required to cut out diseased cacao trees in order to control an epidemic, and by many others who were unhappy that the end of the war had not been followed by economic improvements.